 BISEXUAL - Feeling romantic, emotional, and sexual attraction to both males and females

 TRANS - An umbrella term for all who feel that they are outside the boundaries of biological sex and culturally determined gender expression; may include transsexuals, crossdressers, Two-Spirit people, drag performers, etc, and people who do not identify with their biological sex

 INTERSEX - Having some degree of ambiguity in regard to primary sex characteristics (genitalia) or being born with predominantly male or female genitalia that medical professionals deem to be physiologically ‘incorrect,’ usually addressed through medically unnecessary surgery during infancy

-Formerly an exclusively derogatory term for all LGBT people; now proudly used by some as an umbrella term for the entire LGBTI community; also used by those who see their own gender identity, sexual identity, and/or sexual orientation as not fitting the widely recognized pattern of straight, gay or lesbian, bisexual, transgender, or questioning
+QUEER - Is sometimes used as an overarching term for LGBTI.
+Formerly an exclusively derogatory term for all LGBT people; now proudly used by some as an umbrella term for the entire LGBTIQA+ community; also used by those who see their own gender identity, sexual identity, and/or sexual orientation as not fitting the widely recognized pattern of straight, gay or lesbian, bisexual, transgender, or questioning

 General and administrative enquires